Free Confidential Consultation

 Working on a cruise ship is a physically demanding job that can result in various injuries for crew members.
 Knee injuries are among the most debilitating of these injuries, as they impact a worker’s mobility and often lead to chronic pain that affects their daily life.

 Luckily, maritime law and the Jones Act provide avenues for cruise ship crew members who suffer knee injuries to seek the medical care and compensation they need.
-As an injured crew member, it’s vital to understand your legal rights so you can make the most of the benefits available to you.
+As an injured crew member, it’s important to understand your legal rights so you can make the most of the benefits available to you.

 Louis A. Vucci P.A. has extensive experience in maritime injury cases, including injuries to cruise ship workers.
 Our legal team is here to assist you with investigating the incident, filing your claim, and seeking the compensation you deserve.
 Call Louis A. Vucci P.A. at (786) 375-0344 or contact us online for a free consultation with one of our maritime crew member injury attorneys.